jadetheda/Aero7-11/README.md

 ## Screenshot:
 ![PNG image](https://github.com/user-attachments/assets/8b92d79d-761a-4fd7-baff-46d5ee6d43a9)
 This is an early screenshot.
 I should get an updated version at some point, but this shows the theme in action.
 As you can see, it's not 1:1, and unfortunately due to issues I won't be able to make it 1:1 with my current tool.
+Note that the dark spots in the corners are because of Snipping Tool, and are NOT present in the actual theme if applied right.

 ## Credits
 This is not truly my own theme, I have basically meshed parts of multiple different themes together.
 The mod is based off of teknixstuff's "Bring Back the Borders!" mod.